andreaslordos/Olympia/README.md

 Meet Olympia.
 She's an open-source, modular personal assistant.
 While Olympia boasts many built-in features, anyone can easily add their own features in, quite effortlessly.

+So far, she can only cope with Windows.
+However, head over to testing-branch if you want to help change that.

 # Installation

 ### Note: this has only been tested on Windows. testing-branch is the cross-platform version but still under development

 0. Download Python (https://www.python.org/downloads/) if you haven't already.
-Any version above 3.4 should be fine.
+Any version above 3.2 should be fine.

-1. Download the repository as a zip file
+1. Download the repository as a zip file.
+Extract the zip file to any location

 2. Navigate to the Olympia-master file in cmd/Terminal